mooreds/docs-1/references/js-operations.md

 ### `api.auths(dataConnection)`

-Returns credentials for a data connection that uses runtime authentication (Note: currently no official connectors use runtime authentication).
+Returns credentials for a data connection that uses runtime authentication.

 | Argument | Type |  |
 | :--- | :--- | :--- |